 1. Glacier Bay Day Boat Tour

 You’ll want to book the boat ahead of time, you can do that here.
 It’s operated by the lodge.
-The boat is a full day, it departs at 7:30 am from the dock in Bartlett Cove (they want you on board by 7:15) and you return about 3:30.
+The boat is a full day, it departs at 7:30 am from the dock in Bartlett Cove and you return about 3:30.
 They provide hot drinks, a clam chowder snack, and lunch (a sandwich and chips).
 There are additional snacks as well as beer and wine available for purchase on board.
 Make sure to dress warmly for this trip so you can be outside on deck as much as you want.
 When you’re at the head of the bay near the glaciers, it will be colder, and the boat is fast so it’s very windy on deck even in warm and clear weather.
-They also provide maps, binoculars and in addition to the crew there will be a park ranger on board to tell you everything you want to know about what you’re seeing!
+They also provide maps, binoculars and there will be a park ranger on board to tell you everything you want to know about what you’re seeing!
 They also love your questions!

 2. Visit the Huna Tribal House